batiste/EPEG.js/README.md

 ### Tokenizer function

-If a regexp is not the right tool for the job feel you can use a function.
+If a regexp is not the enough to find a token you can use a function.
 The contract is that you need to return the matched string.
 This string has to be at the start of the input.